 If the IRS comes a-knockin’, don’t be scrambling to compile your records.
 File or scan and store home office and home improvement expense receipts and other home-related documents as you go.

 Sin #7: Forgetting to keep track of capital gains

 If you sold your main home last year, don’t forget to pay capital gains taxes on any profit.
 You can typically exclude $250,000 of any profits from taxes (or $500,000 if you’re married filing jointly).

 So if your cost basis for your home is $100,000 (what you paid for it plus any improvements) and you sold it for $400,000, your capital gains are $300,000.
 If you’re single, you owe taxes on $50,000 of gains.

 However, there are minimum time limits for holding property to take advantage of the exclusions, and other details.
 Consult IRS Publication 523.
 And high-income earners could get hit with an additional tax.

 Sin #8: Filing incorrectly for energy tax credits

-If you made any eligible improvements in 2014, such as installing energy-efficient windows and doors, you may be able to take a 10% tax credit (up to $500; with some systems your cap is even lower than $500).
-But keep in mind, it’s a lifetime credit.
+If you made any eligible improvements in 2015 and 2016, such as installing energy-efficient heating and cooling system, you may be able to take a 10% tax credit, up to of $500.
+With some systems your cap is lower than $500.
+For instance, you can only claim $200 on windows.
+But keep in mind, this is a lifetime credit.
 If you claimed the credit in any recent years, you’re done.